quandyfactory/Quandy/README.markdown

 # Quandy README

-Quandy is a sweet, simple library to help you create web applications with Python.
+Quandy: a sweet, simple library to help you create web applications with Python.

 It plays nice with web.py and sqlalchemy.

 ## Author